 Also, it doesn’t hurt to follow up on your travel and lodging arrangements before you leave.
-Calling the hotel, campground, etc, in advance is a good way to ensure you won’t run into any last minute problems when checking in with your pup.
+Calling the hotel, campground, etc., in advance is a good way to ensure you won’t run into any last-minute problems when checking in with your pup.

 2. Vaccination Records

 A good rule of thumb is to have your beloved pet up-to-date on all vaccinations a few weeks before departing for your trip.
 Talk to your veterinarian about what additional vaccinations may be beneficial for the particular area that you are traveling to, as different areas may pose different risks to your pup.
-Always pack a copy of your current vaccination records as you will undoubtedly need them when traveling to another country, boarding your dog overnight or even just getting them groomed.
+Always pack a copy of your current vaccination records, as you will undoubtedly need them when traveling to another country, boarding your dog overnight, or even just getting them groomed.

 3. Collar & Leash

-Even the very best off-leash dog can be tempted by the sites and smells of foreign territory.
+Even the very best off-leash dog can be tempted by the sights and smells of foreign territory.
 Be sure to leash your pup prior to opening car doors for stops and bathroom breaks.
 Traveling with your dog can make for treasured memories, so long as he or she makes it home with you.

 This is, by far, one of the most important items to bring along when traveling with your four-legged companion.
 Even if your dog has a microchip (be sure that the chip info is up to date with the chip company), it is not a foolproof solution to getting back a lost pup.
-Some shelters & vet offices charge a fee to scan stray pets for microchips and not all good samaritans will be willing to pay.
+Some shelters & vet offices charge a fee to scan stray pets for microchips, and not all good samaritans will be willing to pay.
 Pet ID tags are highly visible and are an easy way for the average person to assist your dog in getting back home to you.

 5. Food & Water

-This may seem obvious, however, I have witnessed many a prepared pet parent forget to bring water along.
+This may seem obvious; however, I have witnessed many prepared pet parents forget to bring water along.
 Carry water bottles in your vehicle along with dishes for food and water, as some dogs will struggle to drink from a water bottle or foreign container.
 Also, keep in mind that heat and exercise are not the only things that will require your pup to take a drink.
 The mental stimulation caused by stress or anxiety from a car ride or new surroundings may have your pup needing more water than usual.

 6. First Aid Kit